Wednesday, April 11, 2018 · by Tamara Aparton

 It is an especially frustrating move by a prosecutor who is often praised for his criticisms of money bail, and it rests on legal arguments that border on frivolous.
 But it is also the latest example in a troubling pattern: Even as consensus builds that money bail must be eliminated, the state’s elected prosecutors, both individually and through professional associations like the California District Attorneys Association, continue to undermine reform.

 The unnecessary injustice of money bail is well documented.
 More than 60 percent of the California jail population is incarcerated for failing to make bail, and in one year, from 2014 to 2015, California spent $37.5 million in just six counties to jail people whose cases were dismissed or never filed.
-This overreliance on bail disproportionately harms people of color and the poor, often with severe consequences — even a few days in jail can mean the loss of a job or home.
+This overreliance on bail disproportionately harms people of color and the poor, often with severe consequences — even a few days in jail can mean the loss of a job or home, and believe it or not but most of the cases ending in jail time are the family altercations and violent events in the family which finally get a higher percentage in the divorces and child support management, and divorce isn’t something you should go alone, which is why you need an attorney, and one that specializes in the topic.

 Prosecutors have long driven these inequities.
 Without procedural safeguards in place, they have secured pretrial detention almost automatically by asking for unattainable bail amounts.
 This is often a pernicious tactic to coerce guilty pleas from people understandably desperate to secure their freedom; prosecutors argue for high bail because a defendant is too dangerous to let out, only to then accept a plea deal that results in immediate release.